 The obvious answer is the traffic is free.
 However, search engine optimization still requires an investment.
 As the business owner, you would need to:

 - Learn SEO to optimize your website on your own

 - Contract with a digital marketing agency, such as Cloverstone Digital, to optimize the site for you

-Each scenario has its own pros and cons.
-Obviously, as the business owner, you likely do not have time to devote to learn yet another task.
+Each scenario has its pros and cons.
+As a business owner, you likely do not have time to devote to learning another task.
 And your time is much better spent running the business.

 Then there is the agency route.
-Bringing in outside expertise can be great as they can bring experience from a variety of clients and industries.
+Outside expertise can be great as they bring experience from various clients and industries.
 After all, what works in one niche may not work in another.
-It is also an investment and it can be difficult to find a trustworthy agency.
+It is also an investment, and it can be difficult to find a trustworthy agency.